 Incognito mode is used to avoid saving third party cookies, caches and helps in browsing internet securely.
 Some of you use Chrome’s incognito mode a lot rather than the standard mode.
 It is very easy to open incognito window whenever you need.
 But you might be wondering that how to make Google Chrome’s incognito mode as a default browser mode.
 This means whenever you open Chrome, it will automatically open in incognito mode instead of normal mode.
 Let’s see how we can do this.

-Incognito Mode in Windows 10
+- Ways to Open Chrome Incognito Mode in Windows

-1. Different Ways Open Incognito Mode in Windows 10
+1. Incognito Mode in Windows Computer

-You can open incognito mode in many different ways:
+On Windows computers, you can open incognito mode in many different ways:

 - Press ‘Shift + Control + N’ to open ingonito window.